Home » 9 Steps for When the Ground Under Your House Is Wet Or Flooded

 How long does it take for water to damage a foundation?

-The speed of damage varies, but moisture is the foundation’s archenemy and can start the process of undermining its structural integrity after less time than you’d expect.
+The speed of damage varies, but moisture is the foundation’s arch enemy and can start the process of undermining its structural integrity after less time than you’d expect.

 Leave a Comment